 Human motion retargeting onto animated characters has been a long-standing challenge in the computer graphics community.
 By bridging the gap between human motion and animation, motion retargeting enhances the quality and naturality of character animation, opening up possibilities for various applications in fields such as film, gaming, and virtual reality.

 Classical motion retargeting approaches \cite{ANI_RET_IK_1, ANI_RET_IK_2, Lee, Dongheui} involved manually defining kinematic constraints and simplifying assumptions to map human motion onto animated characters.
-These methods can be limited in their ability to handle complex motions and may not accurately capture human movement's nuances.
-However, with the increased availability of motion capture data \cite{human36m, HumanML3D}, data-driven approaches have emerged as a more attractive alternative.
-These approaches offer the potential to overcome the limitations of classical methods and achieve more natural and nuanced motion transfer. \cite{rt_pair_data_1, rt_pair_data_2} learned a share latent representation to translate motions between different kinematic agents.
+These methods were limited in their ability to handle complex motions and could not accurately capture human movement's nuances.
+However, with the increased availability of motion capture data \cite{human36m, HumanML3D}, data-driven approaches emerged as a more attractive alternative.
+These approaches offer the potential to overcome the limitations of classical methods and achieve more natural and nuanced motion transfer. \cite{rt_pair_data_1, rt_pair_data_2} learned a shared latent representation to translate motions between different kinematic agents.
 However, they required paired training data, which is costly and specific for each robot.
-To cope with the cost of pairing data, \cite{rt_anim_firstdeep} used a recurrent neural network to learn motion retargeting without pair data using adversarial training and cycle consistency. \cite{rt_anim_pmnet} showed that disentangling pose from movement in the retargeting process leads to more natural outcomes.
+To cope with the cost of pairing data, \cite{rt_anim_firstdeep} used a recurrent neural network to learn motion retargeting without those pairs using adversarial training and cycle consistency. \cite{rt_anim_pmnet} showed that disentangling pose from movement in the retargeting process leads to more natural outcomes.
 However, these data-driven approaches required the same source and target kinematics.
-Inspired by the intuition that different kinematics can be reduced to a common primal skeleton, \cite{rt_animation_skeletonaware} proposed explicitly encoding the different skeleton topologies and projecting those into a shared latent space without pairing data. \cite{rt_animation_skeletonaware} adopts a latent consistency loss to ensure that the retargeted poses remain faithful to the source.
+Inspired by the intuition that different kinematics can be reduced to a common primal skeleton, \cite{rt_animation_skeletonaware} proposed explicitly encoding the different skeleton topologies and projecting those into a shared latent space without pairing data. \cite{rt_animation_skeletonaware} adopted a latent consistency loss to ensure that the retargeted poses remain faithful to the source.